Free Consultation!

 How much energy do solar panels produce a year?

-To be more specific, let's look at an example - homeowners who installed solar panels in Southampton, where the solar intensity is 535 w/m2, see their solar panels produce 5523 KwH of energy every year on average - that's enough to fully charge an electric car 138 times.
+For a real-world example, homeowners in Southampton, where solar intensity is 535 w/m², can expect their solar panels to produce roughly 5,523 kWh of energy per year.
+That’s enough to fully charge an electric car 138 times!

 How much energy does a solar panel produce per day?